Florrie Forde: Success in Britain

 At the age of 21, in 1897, she left for London.
 On August Bank Holiday 1897, she made her first appearances in London at three music halls – the South London Palace, the Pavilion and the Oxford – in the course of one evening, and became an immediate star.
 Forde had a powerful stage presence, and specialised in songs that had memorable choruses in which the audience was encouraged to join.
 She was soon drawing top billing, singing songs such as "Down at the Old Bull and Bush" and "Has Anybody Here Seen Kelly?".
 She appeared in the very first Royal Variety Performance in 1912.

 At the height of her popularity during World War I, her songs were some of the best known of the period, including "Pack Up Your Troubles in Your Old Kit-Bag", "It's A Long Way To Tipperary" and "Take Me Back to Dear Old Blighty".
 She was described by W. J. MacQueen-Pope as the "female epitome of music hall gusto; she controlled an audience, she made them sing, she had memorable songs and nobody ever sang those songs as she could".
 Theatre historian Roy Busby described her as "a fine buxom woman, splendid in feathers, sequins and tights."
 She made the first of her many sound recordings in 1903 and in all made 700 individual recordings by 1936.

 She ran her own touring revue company, which provided a platform for new rising stars, the most famous being the singing duo of Flanagan and Allen.

+For 36 consecutive years Forde performed for a summer season at Douglas, Isle of Man, where she appeared at the Derby Castle Ballroom and became widely loved for her support of local charities and personal acts on benevolence.

+It was during the course of her summer season on the Isle of Man in 1927 that having been made aware of the body of an unknown British sailor who had been washed ashore at Peel in 1918, and who was buried in Kirk Patrick Churchyard, that she paid for a white marble headstone for the grave of the unknown sailor and on which is inscribed:

-For 36 consecutive years Forde performed for a summer season at Douglas, Isle of Man.
-She continued to appear in London pantomimes as a "principal boy" into the 1930s, when she was in her sixties, and performed in the 1935 Royal Variety Performance.
+She continued to appear in London pantomimes as a principal boy into the 1930s, when she was in her sixties, and performed in the 1935 Royal Variety Performance.
 At the start of the Second World War, she planned to continue to entertain the troops.

 She collapsed and died from a cerebral haemorrhage after singing for troops in Aberdeen, Scotland, on 18 April 1940; she was 64.